gazebosim/gazebo-classic/Migration.md

 1. All instances of `ignition::math::Box` in the API are changed to `ignition::math::AxisAlignedBox` to match the changes in ignition-math6.

+1. All instances of `boost::any` in the API are changed to `std::any` to match the changes in sdformat8.

 ## Gazebo 9.x to 10.x

 ### Additions